publicissapient-france/e-footprint/docs_sources/mkdocs_sourcefiles/Country.md

 description to be done

 ### average_carbon_intensity
-SourceValue with Quantity in gram / kilowatt_hour, representing the average carbon intensity of devices country.
+average carbon intensity of devices country in gram / kilowatt_hour.

 ### year
 description to be done